• Skip to main content

 14. Before serving, sprinkle blueberries over the top.
 Whisk together about ¼ cup more lemon curd with some limoncello until runny, and drizzle this over the top of the blueberries.

-Limoncello tiramisu 2
+Limoncello Tiramisu 2

 💭 Cooking tips